Unfitted Spectral Element Method for interfacial models: Unfitted spectral element method

-The $(j+1)$ zeros of $\Phi_{j+1}$ are referred to as the Legendre-Gauss-Lobatto (LGL) points, which are denoted as $\xi_0 = -1, \xi_1, \ldots, \xi_{j-1}, \xi_j = 1$.
-In 2D, the LGL points are defined as the tensor product of the LGL points in 1D.
-It's important to note that LGL points are non-uniformly distributed.
+The $(j+1)$ zeros of $\Phi_{j+1}$ are referred to as the Legendre-Gauss-Lobatto (LGL) points, denoted $\xi_0 = -1, \xi_1, \ldots, \xi_{j-1}, \xi_j = 1$.
+In 2D, the LGL points are the tensor product of their 1D counterpart.
+It's important to note that LGL nodes are non-uniformly distributed, hence minimizing Runge's phenomenon in computations.